 Want to learn more about how to use the instant donation page?
 You can read a quick blog post about it here.
 You can download a free template here.
 Or you can take the free online course (it’s covered in session 7).

-Idea #4 – Don’t use videos to make your donation appeal; use them to prime donors for your appeal.
+Idea #4 – Don’t use videos to make your year-end fundraising appeal; use them to prime donors for your appeal.

 People get angry when they hear this, but videos are not the most effective way to ask for a donation.
 At least not directly.
 Here’s an example: